pgRouting/workshop/docs/basic/pedestrian.rst

 * |osmid_5| |place_5|

 .. note::
-   Don'f forget to connect to the database, if not connected:
+   Don't forget to connect to the database, if not connected:

    ::